metaplex-foundation/docs/docs/03-guides/07-archived/04-architecture/02-deep_dive/01-auction.md

 `end_auction_at` : This is actually a duration and is a little confusing.
 If you're planning to start your auction at a later point in time, you can set this as a duration, and when you finally start your auction, ended_at will be set to now + this duration.
 Useful, right?
 Maybe poorly named.
 Our bad.

 `end_auction_gap` : Used in conjunction with `last_bid` - if this is set to 1 minute, then let's say someone makes a bid in the last 5 seconds of an auction.
-The auction is then extended by 55 seconds from it's original end time (+ 1 minute from the last bid.)
+The auction is then extended by 55 seconds from its original end time (+ 1 minute from the last bid.)
 If someone then makes another bid within that time period, it's another + 1 minute from that bid.
 And so on.

 `price_floor` : Various options for price floor, but essentially you can use this to set no price floor, a minimum price floor, or a blind price floor on the auction.
 See the enum for more.